 Established in Los Angeles in 1925 by Paramahansa Yogananda, author of Autobiography of a Yogi, Self Realization Fellowship welcomes visitors to walk the tranquil grounds of its international headquarters (aka the Mother Center) at Mount Washington, the Hollywood Temple & Ashram Center, and the Lake Shrine Temple & Retreat in Pacific Palisades.
 Guided group meditation, retreats, study groups, kirtans and other opportunities for communing are open to all.

-Give yourself a sonic massage as the vibrations of crystal singing bowls, gongs, flutes, wind chimes and more wash over you, offering a meditative experience that resonates through your body for days.
-Experience sound therapists like Eric Mellgren playing live at places like Unplug in Santa Monica or The Mindry in Malibu, or check the extensive schedule of The Sound Bath Center in Eagle Rock.
+Give yourself a sonic massage with a sound bath - vibrations of crystal singing bowls, gongs, flutes, wind chimes and more wash over you, offering a meditative experience that resonates through your body for days.

 Vedanta Society of Southern California